 Given these serious issues, it is important to consider the care of the person, care of his or her property, financial decisions, potential actions and securing assistance from advisors and family.

 Care of the Person

 There are several areas that are important in thinking through care of the person.
 You should check to make sure you have a current durable power of attorney for healthcare or advance directive.
 This document needs to be shared with the person who is designated as your healthcare proxy.
 A serious illness could lead to your hospitalization and a need for the healthcare proxy to make important medical decisions.

 There also are potential physical changes for a home or a vehicle.
 If you have an illness but can operate a motorized wheelchair, it may be appropriate to modify or remodel your home to make it handicap accessible.
 Similarly, you may suffer from a major illness but are still capable of driving.
 However, it may be necessary to obtain or modify a vehicle so that you can still drive.

-A primary concern for the ill person is, "Who will be the caregiver?"
+A primary concern for the ill person is, "Who will be my caregiver?"
 Initially, the seriously ill person may stay at home and a family member may be caregiver.
-However, you should have a plan to move to assisted living, a nursing home or even a hospital if needed.
+However, he or she should have a plan in place in case it becomes necessary to move to assisted living, a nursing home or even a hospital.